Know this: Solve problems people need solved and you'll find the money making kind of businesses very quickly.

 Pay Taxes: Now that you don't have the regular tax payment formalities as a salaried professional, you must establish a tax payment record as a freelancing concern to build a credit history.
 Research online or use a tax expert to know about the deductions.

 Build Your Brand: What is your USP?
 Spread your USP everywhere.
 A logo, slogan/tag line is a start.
 Please read the 'Personal Branding' gudie for more on this.

 Looking for a work should be your full time job: There is nothing part-time about freelancing, if you come to think of it.
 List your freelancing services online - Craigslist.org, Odesk.com, Guru.com, GetAFreelancer.com, etc. Plan ahead - expansion ideas, employees, a full fledged services firm.
 But all that in due time.
 Work at it every day.

 Develop a thick skin: There will be disappointments, disagreements, Criticisms - it is all for good.
 This is better than a business degree.

 Build up additional skills (and some soft skills too): Learn some more skills that your clients have been talking to you about.
 Why go to others when you can do that too?
 Go elsewhere only when others can do it better than you, and that is all you should want for the client, right?

 Learn the important soft skill/people skills.
 Learn how to write better emails to clients (written communication), how to persuade clients (negotiation), how to work an event (networking), how to create a proposal (presentation, written communication), among other things.

 Check out the 'table of contents' for quick guides to most of these skills.

-There are 200+ guides to succeeding in business, career and personal life in The Success Manual.
-Get the pdf ebook for $12 only.
+Note to the reader: There are 200+ guides to succeeding in business, career and personal life in Tiny Skills.
+Get the pdf / ePub for $3.99 only.